 - Minor injuries usually involve soft tissue injuries and pain in a joint which can restrict movement.
 Although uncomfortable, these injuries usually have only a short term impact and will resolve completely.
 Minor injuries usually have the smallest payouts.

 - A moderate injury will have a longer-term impact which can include chronic pain or mobility issues or a complete loss of function in one of your limbs.
 You will often have a larger payout for a moderate injury but a clinician tends to expect that a moderate injury will either resolve or get much better over time with the appropriate treatment.

 - Severe injuries are life-changing injuries such as complete paralysis, loss of sight or amputation of a limb.
 This type of injury will have a long-term impact requiring ongoing treatment and care.
 You will receive the largest payouts for a severe injury.

-If you choose to use Advice.co.uk then the process of making a council accident claim will be straightforward.
+If you choose to use Advice then the process of making a council accident claim will be straightforward.
 Our organisation will provide all the support you need to ensure a smooth claims process.
 We offer free legal advice to help you to decide whether or not to proceed with your claim.
-If you decide to go ahead then we will put you in touch with an expert lawyer in this field.
+If you decide to go ahead then we will put you in touch with an expert lawyer from our panel.
 We will then do everything we can to achieve the maximum compensation that you deserve.

 Our No Win No Fee agreements mean that you can make your claim without any financial risk to yourself as you are not required to pay anything if you lose.
 With No Win No Fee, no payments are required upfront.
 If you are successful in winning compensation then our fee will be taken from your final payout.
 There are no hidden costs.
 A No Win No Fee claim means that you can confidently go ahead and seek the compensation that you deserve without the worry or hassle of any financial burden.